 The Higher Education Act of 1965, as amended, requires Xavier University to develop and enforce standards of Satisfactory Academic Progress prior to awarding any federal financial aid funds to students.
 The standards of Satisfactory Academic Progress (SAP) were established to encourage students to successfully complete courses for which federal financial aid is received, and to progress satisfactorily toward degree completion.
-The standards apply to federal financial aid programs, including Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study, Federal Perkins Loan, Federal Direct Subsidized/Unsubsidized Loans, Federal Direct PLUS Loans, and Federal Teach Grant.
+The standards apply to federal financial aid programs, including Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study, Federal Perkins Loan, Federal Direct Subsidized/Unsubsidized Loans, Federal Direct PLUS Loans, and Federal TEACH Grant.
 The SAP standards are separate from, and in addition to, academic standards required by the University for continued enrollment.

 Qualitative Requirement – Cumulative Grade Point Average (CGPA)

 Undergraduates at the freshman level (0-23.99 credit hours earned) must achieve a minimum cumulative GPA of 1.750.

 Undergraduates at the sophomore level and above (24+ credit hours earned) must achieve a minimum cumulative GPA of 2.000.

 Graduate students must maintain a minimum cumulative GPA of 2.800.

 Quantitative Requirement - Completion Rate (Pace)

 Students must successfully complete a minimum of 67% (two-thirds) of cumulative credit hours attempted.
 Attempted hours are hours for which a charge was incurred, excluding audited hours.
 Transfer hours are included as both attempted and earned hours.